dotnet/EntityFramework.Docs/entity-framework/core/get-started/full-dotnet/existing-db.md

 * Select the **Console App (.NET Framework)** project template

-* Ensure you are targeting **.NET Framework 4.6.1** or later
+* Make sure that the project targets **.NET Framework 4.6.1** or later

 * Name the project *ConsoleApp.ExistingDb* and click **OK**

 ## Install Entity Framework

 To use EF Core, install the package for the database provider(s) you want to target.
-This walkthrough uses SQL Server.
+This tutorial uses SQL Server.
 For a list of available providers see [Database Providers](../../providers/index.md).

 * **Tools > NuGet Package Manager > Package Manager Console**

 * Run `Install-Package Microsoft.EntityFrameworkCore.SqlServer`

-In the next step, you use some Entity Framework Tools to reverse engineer your database.
+In the next step, you use some Entity Framework Tools to reverse engineer the database.
 So install the tools package as well.

 * Run `Install-Package Microsoft.EntityFrameworkCore.Tools`

-## Reverse engineer your model
+## Reverse engineer the model

-Now it's time to create the EF model based on your existing database.
+Now it's time to create the EF model based on an existing database.

 * **Tools –> NuGet Package Manager –> Package Manager Console**